Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems

 \subsection{Poisson model problem}

-In the first experiment we want to investigate the performance of the improved penalty algorithm (IPA), i.e., Algorithm \ref{algo:some_Bologna_Algorithm}, with respect to $\pmax\in\N$ and $\theta\in\N$, i.e., how these choices in Algorithms \ref{algo:Perturbation} and \ref{algo:flipping} affect the solution quality and solution time of the overall algorithm.
-In the second experiment we want to see that the IPA can indeed handle large scale problems and convince ourselves that \cplexmiqp, the \BnB method of CPLEX introduced in Section \ref{sec:4_3_MINLPpaper}, can not handle large scale problems.
-In the third experiment we then carry out a detailed comparison of the IPA with the solution strategies presented in Section \ref{sec:4_3_MINLPpaper}.
-In the final experiment we investigate the robustness of the stochastic component of the IPA, i.e., how the random choices in Algorithm \ref{algo:flipping} affect the solution time and quality of the overall algorithm.
+In the first experiment we want to see that the IPA can indeed handle large-scale problems and convince ourselves that \cplexmiqp, the \BnB method of CPLEX introduced in Section \ref{sec:4_3_MINLPpaper}, can not handle large-scale problems.
+In the second experiment we then carry out a detailed comparison of the IPA with the solution strategies presented in Section \ref{sec:4_3_MINLPpaper}.
+We further mention that two more experiments were conducted that can be found in a previous version of this article\footnote{\url{https://arxiv.org/abs/1907.06462v2}}: \begin{itemize} \item A parameter study for the IPA with respect to $\pmax\in\N$ and $\theta\in\N$ was conducted upon which $\pmax = 300$ and $\theta=3$ have been selected. \item The stochastic robustness of the IPA was investigated, i.e., how robust the solution quality and time is with respect to the random choices made.
+It was found that while different minima may be found by the IPA for the same problem instance, the minima are all of high quality and the difference in solution time is neglectable. \end{itemize}

 Do note that due to the different implementation languages included in these experiments, the reported computational times only give a qualitative information on the performance of the solvers.